 If you are a new student or someone that has not been enrolled in courses for three consecutive semesters, please submit an application.
-If you are a current student wishing to pursue a certificate, please contact your Advisor (undergraduate) or Program Chair (graduate) for next steps.
+If you are a current student wishing to pursue a certificate, please contact your Program Chair for next steps.
+Transcript Requirements: Some certificates require completion of upper level courses.
+If this is a requirement for your specific certificate, unofficial transcript submission will be requested by the Admissions department upon submission and processing of your admissions application.